Understanding 2E Kids

 - Deficits sometimes overshadow gifts.
 There’s an emphasis on non-performance; thus, they cannot shine.

 - 2E children can be hard to diagnose.
-When they take tests, a lot of factors can affect the results in either direction, including compensation, processing, and intuition.
+When they take tests, many factors can affect the results in either direction, including compensation, processing, and intuition.

 - They may resent school and learning, in particular, after the start of middle school.